omkarmoghe/portable_expressions/README.md

-# Expressive 🧠
+# PortableExpressions 🍱

 A simple and flexible pure Ruby library for building and evaluating expressions.
+Expressions can be serialized to and built from JSON strings for portability.

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-  `bundle add expressive`
+  `bundle add portable_expressions`

 If bundler is not being used to manage dependencies, install the gem by executing:

-  `gem install expressive`
+  `gem install portable_expressions`

 ## Usage

 > [!IMPORTANT]
-> When using the gem, all references to the models below must be prefixed with `Expressive::`.
+> When using the gem, all references to the models below must be prefixed with `PortableExpressions::`.
 This is omitted in the README for simplicity.

 ### Scalar